iterative/dvc.org/content/docs/use-cases/data-registries.md

 datasets.
 We could see who updated what and when, and use pull requests to update data, the same way we do with code.

-That's a **data registry**: a data management _middleware_ between ML projects and large file storage.
+That's what we call a **data registry**: a data management _middleware_ between ML projects and large file storage.
 Think Git for cloud storage.

-## Advantages
+Here are some of it's advantages:

 - Reusability: reproduce and organize _feature stores_ with a simple CLI (`dvc get` and `dvc import` commands, similar to software package management